splynx/docs/files/en/customer_portal/change_plan_from_customer_portal/change_plan_from_customer_portal.md

 </details>

+**NOTE:**

+- Provided that two values (`Request tariff plan change` and `Self-change tariff plan`) are simultaneously selected  in `Config → Main → Portal` and no tariffs are chosen in the `Tariff plans available in customer portal` field of the plan, the customer can still make a plan change request from the *Portal*;

-In order to change tariff for multiple customers, please use the following guide - [Tariff Change](configuring_tariff_plans/tariff_change/tariff_change.md)
+- In order to change tariff for multiple customers, please use the following guide - [Tariff Change](configuring_tariff_plans/tariff_change/tariff_change.md).